-EPIDEMIOLOGY OF CHILD VIOLENCE
+4.1 EPIDEMIOLOGY OF CHILD VIOLENCE

 There is great difficulty in identifying and classifying the types of violence that a child or adolescent suffers.
-This may be related to social tolerance related to certain practices, especially when referring to physical violence, and concealment of abuse by victims and close people, in addition to the difficulties in performing the differential diagnosis with other etiologies and the absence of notification to the competent entities by health professionals, who, although obliged by law, they do not, creating an obstacle to determining the incidence of child and youth abuse (CRESPO et al, 2011)
+This may be related to social tolerance related to certain practices, especially when it comes to physical violence, concealment of abuse by victims and those close to them, in addition to the difficulties in making the differential diagnosis with other etiologies and the lack of notification to the competent entities by health professionals, who, although required by law, do not do so, creating an obstacle to determine the incidence of child and youth abuse (CRESPO et al, 2011).

-Due to the underreporting of these crimes, we believe that statistics created from official figures may represent the "tip of the iceberg".
-It is estimated that only 10% to 30% of all cases are recorded, even in countries where reporting is an action to which the citizen is sensitized (BAZON, 2008, p.324; FALEIROS, MATIAS, BAZON, 2009; ROLIM, 2014).
+Due to the underreporting of these crimes, we know that the statistics created from the official numbers may represent the "tip of the iceberg",.
+It is estimated that only 10% to 30% of the total cases are registered, even in countries where reporting is an action to which the citizen is sensitized (BAZON, 2008, p.324; FALEIROS, MATIAS, BAZON, 2009; ROLIM, 2014).

-Chart 1 below presents the most prevalent epidemiology data in the articles selected in this review.
+Table 1 below presents the most prevalent data regarding epidemiology in the articles selected in this review.